 Mission and History

 Montessori Community School of RI is a socio-economically diverse school that inspires children to cultivate confidence, inner discipline, a love of learning, and a spirit of connectedness.
 We honor the uniqueness and innate goodness of each child, and empower him or her to develop skills at the periods of greatest readiness.
 Child by child, we nurture individual growth and build community within an environment that is adaptive, stimulating, challenging and supportive.

 The seed of Montessori Community School of RI took root over 15 years ago.
 Since then, Founder and Head of School Amy Borak has been building the school from an idea to a thriving community of children and families of different neighborhoods and culturally diverse backgrounds.

 Amy’s Montessori journey began professionally at Cambridge Montessori School in 1997.
 During this time as a Montessori school teacher, Amy made two observations that would ultimately give rise to MCS RI.
 First, she realized that she loved working with the families as a whole just as much as being in the classroom with the children.
-And second, she wondered: given that the origins of Montessori education began in a subsidized housing community in Rome, why is this wonderful educational opportunity rarely an affordable choice in US urban communities?
+And second, she wondered: given that the origins of Montessori education began in a subsidized housing community in Rome, why is this wonderful educational opportunity rarely an affordable in low income communities here in the US?